abiquo/abiquo-cookbook/README.md

 * `recipe[abiquo]`

+To install the Abiquo Remote Services from scratch, include the following recipes in the run list:

+* `recipe[abiquo::repository]`
+* `recipe[abiquo::remoteservices]`

 To upgrade an existing Abiquo platform, include the following recipes (it is a good idea to create a role for this):

+* `recipe[abiquo::stop]`
 * `recipe[abiquo::repository]`
-* `recipe[abiquo::stop]`
 * `recipe[abiquo::update]`
 * `recipe[abiquo::start]`
 * `recipe[abiquo::configure]`